jhonomar26/jhonomar26/README.md

 ---

 ## 🌟 Highlights
-- 🔧 **Backend Development**: Experience in Java, Python, PHP, and frameworks like Spring Boot and Django.
+- 🔧 **Backend Development**: Experience in Java, Python, PHP, and frameworks like Spring Boot and Django, NodeJS.
 - 🎨 **Frontend Development**: Proficiency in HTML, CSS, JavaScript, Angular, and Bootstrap.
 - 📊 **Database Management**: Skilled in PostgreSQL and MySQL.
 - 🚀 **DevOps Enthusiast**: Knowledgeable in Docker for software deployment.